AsleepCoffee/General-Notes/Crypto/README.md

   ### Ciphers

 - Symmetric -- Both sides share the same key

    - Stream -- Encrypts data byte-by-byte
    - Block -- Encrypts data block-by-block

 - Asymmertric  -- Each side has their own private key and private key
    - Recipients public key is used to encrypt, and their private key is used to decrypt.
    - Typically used to transfer symmetric keys rather than data due to proformance.

-   - Block cipher modes
+   - Block cipher mode of operation
       - ECB (Electronic Codebook)
         Each block is independently encrypted, meaning each same two blocks will have the same cipher text.
       - CBC (Cipher Block Chaining)